NafassTeam/Backend/README.md

 1- Add a Match model and all its CRUDs (works perfectly)

 2- idk what also but i think it's not important

+***2025/04/30's 14:30PM push:*** -- Moncef

+/auth/sessions to perform post, get methods /auth/sessions/<id> to perform delete, patch methods

+1- Add a Session model with all its CRUDs